 Inpatient acute care services rendered to program beneficiaries are paid at prospectively determined rates per diagnosis.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Inpatient non-acute services, certain outpatient services, and defined capital and medical education costs related to beneficiaries are paid based on a cost reimbursement methodology.
 Outpatient services are paid at a prospectively determined rate.
 Novant Health is reimbursed for cost reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by Novant Health and audits thereof by the fiscal intermediary.
-The Company's Medicare cost reports are final settled through 2013 for all facilities except for Novant Health Forsyth Medical Center which is finalized through 2010.
-Substantially all of the Company's Medicaid cost reports are final settled through 2013.
+For the Company's fourteen acute facilities, Medicare cost reports are final settled through 2010 for one facility, through 2013 for ten facilities and through 2014 for the remaining three facilities.
+The Company's Medicaid cost reports are final settled through 2013 for two facilities, through 2014 for nine facilities and through 2015 for the remaining three facilities.

-Revenue from the Medicare and Medicaid programs accounted for approximately 31.0% and 5.3%, respectively, of Novant Health's net patient service revenue for the year ended 2016, and 31.2% and 5.3%, respectively, of Novant Health's net patient service revenue for the year ended 2015.
+Revenue from the Medicare and Medicaid programs accounted for approximately 31.2% and 5.3%, respectively, of Novant Health's net patient service revenue for the year ended 2017, and 31.0% and 5.3%, respectively, of Novant Health's net patient service revenue for the year ended 2016.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation.
 As a result, there is at least a possibility that recorded estimates will change by a material amount in the near term.